Admission Requirements for Domestic Degree-Seeking Students

 - Acceptable GRE or GMAT scores.
 Consult the department’s website for minimum test scores required.

 - Beginning August 4, 2017, all applicants with foreign credit hours applying to LSU graduate degree programs are strongly encouraged to provide a course-by-course evaluation of these credentials.
 Foreign credentials refer to transcripts from educational institutions outside the United States.
 The LSU Graduate School will accept foreign credential evaluations from any current member of the National Association of Credential Evaluation Services (NACES) with a course-by-course evaluation and grade point average (GPA) included.
 For a list of all current members, please visit their website (http://www.naces.org/).
 Although using a NACES-member organization is not a requirement, applicants should understand that it may take longer to conduct the evaluation if it must be done by LSU staff, which may result in delayed admissions decisions.

 Many degree programs require supplemental materials such as a statement of purpose, curriculum vitae, a list of undergraduate courses completed in the discipline, or other specialized materials.
 Consult the department’s website to see what additional materials are required.

 Make sure you have current email addresses for those who will be writing you letters of recommendation, as you will be required to enter them before you submit your application.
 Each letter writer will receive an individual email requesting the letter of recommendation and providing instructions for uploading it.

 GRE or GMAT Scores

 Send official GRE or GMAT scores to the Graduate School using the ETS institution code 6373.
 Please note that some programs may require scores from the GRE subject test, and you should send them at the same time you send your other test scores.

-If the application is submitted by the fee deadline, the application fee is $50.
+If the application is submitted by the fee deadline, the non-refundable application processing fee is $50.